thedynamiclinker/sudocode/zero/son-of-j/2 - Exodus 3.md

 ## SH SHN

-> _And its light shon a shine dense and thick, but it was not illuminated, and no spark or brightness in it, for its shine was not of brilliance, but of that which shines in the dark._
+> _And its light shon a shine dense and thick, but it was not illuminated, and no spark or brightness was in it, for its shine was not of brilliance, but of that which shines in the dark._
 >
 > _And the shining one said to Moses,_
 >